Jul 18, 2020

 Oxybenzone is a chemical filter used in sunscreen that can disrupt hormone levels, creating havoc for your mental state and skin.
 In some research studies, oxybenzone has been linked to low birth weight in infants, allergies, cell damage and can also affect your baby’s heart health.
 Oxybenzone allows other toxic chemicals to absorb better into the skin and bloodstream.
 Pregnant women should read labels for lotion, skincare products, lip balm, lipstick, perfumes and even hair conditioners, especially those containing SPF.
 Additionally, the effects of sunscreen only last about half an hour in the sun so it is not always effective in protecting against sun damage.
 Therefore, it is better to use ingredients with natural sun protection properties such as shea butter or essential oils.

-One of the most common ingredients in antiperspirants is aluminium chloride, something health professionals have been against for the last 40 years after a study linked it to Alzheimer’s disease.
-Aluminium is also a known neurotoxin that has been linked to breast cancer.
-Furthermore, a study revealed that the skin under your arms have a 100% absorption rate of the chemicals applied on it so it’s negative effects would have a greater impact.
+One of the most common ingredients in antiperspirants is aluminum chloride, something health professionals have been against for the last 40 years after a study linked it to Alzheimer’s disease.
+Aluminum is also a known neurotoxin that has been linked to breast cancer.
+Furthermore, a study revealed that the skin under your arms has a 100% absorption rate of the chemicals applied to it so its negative effects would have a greater impact.